What Is Emotional Fitness and Why Kind People Need It Most

 You don’t need a day off to feel better.
 Just two minutes of intention.

-What it helps with: Reconnecting to your identity, joy, and purpose
+What it helps with: The first step in reconnecting to your joy, gratitude, and purpose

 Emotional fitness isn’t about being someone else.
-It’s about staying close to who you are, especially during daily chaos.
+It’s about staying close to who you are and what you appreciate, especially during daily chaos.

 Final Thoughts: This isn't about Changing Who You Are